pabrodez/golf-now-alerter/README.md

 ```

 ## TODO:
-- [ ] Store previously fetched tee times, so the new tee times can be compared and filtered (flag with "it's new", "price lowered", etc.)
+- [ ] Add commands to stop getting alerts and to resume getting them
-- [ ] Add option to specify a range for prices and times
+- [X] Store previously fetched tee times, so the new tee times can be compared and filtered (flag with "it's new", "price lowered", etc.)
-- [ ] Pretty inline leyboard navegation
+- [X] Add option to specify a range for prices and times